Welcome to 1st Grade

 Like kindergarten, your child will be assigned a day to bring a snack for 21 students.
 Some parents send juice or a water bottle to school instead of having milk for snack break.
 Milk for snack is $78 for the year and a separate fee than lunch money, this is different from kindergarten.

 Show and tell is every week and we will work students in if it isn’t a full week.
-Your child can bring one item or a couple of smaller items, for example, 2 Pet Shop toys.
+Your child can bring one item or a couple of smaller items.
 Please don’t send something valuable or breakable.
 If a student forgets to bring show and tell he/she can just tell something to the class that he/she was going to bring or bring it the next day.

 Monday Tuesday Wednesday